pwujczyk/ProductivityTools.ConsoleColors/README.md

 </p>

-# ProductivityTools.ConsoleColors
+# ConsoleColors

-Library allows to write to console strings in different colors.
+The library allows writing to console strings in different colors.
 <!--more-->

 To use it you need to create ```ConsoleColor``` object which will contain string and color in which you would like to print it.